Aquatic plant: Reproduction

+Functions of aquatic plants

+One of the largest aquatic plants in the world is the Bolivian waterlily, which holds the Guinness World Record of having the largest undivided leaf at 3.2 m diameter; the smallest is the rootless duckweed, which is only 1 mm across.
+Many small animals use aquatic plants such as duckweeds and lily pads for spawning or as protective shelters against predators both from above and below the water surface.

+Aquatic plants are important primary producers and are the basis of food web for many aquatic fauna, especially wetland species.
+They compete with phytoplanktons for excess nutrients such as nitrogen and phosphorus, thus reducing the prevalence of eutrophication and harmful algal blooms, and have a significant effect on riparian soil chemistry as their leaves, stems and roots slow down the water flow, capture sediments and trap pollutants.
+Excess sediment will settle into the stream bed due to the reduced flow rates, and some aquatic plants also have symbiotic microbes capable of nitrogen fixation and breaking down the pollutants trapped and/or absorbed by the roots.
+Historically, aquatic plants have been less studied than terrestrial plants, and management of aquatic vegetation has become an increasingly interested field as means to reduce agricultural pollution of water bodies.

 Functions of macrophytes in aquatic systems

 Macrophytes perform many ecosystem functions in aquatic ecosystems and provide services to human society.
-One of the important functions performed by macrophyte is uptake of dissolved nutrients including Nitrogen and Phosphorus.
+One of the important functions performed by macrophyte is uptake of dissolved nutrients including nitrogen and phosphorus.
 Macrophytes are widely used in constructed wetlands around the world to remove excess N and P from polluted water.
-Beside direct nutrient uptake, macrophytes indirectly influence nutrient cycling, especially N cycling through influencing the denitrifying bacterial functional groups that are inhabiting on roots and shoots of macrophytes.
+Besides direct nutrient uptake, macrophytes indirectly influence nutrient cycling; especially N cycling through influencing the denitrifying bacterial functional groups that are inhabiting on roots and shoots of macrophytes.
 Macrophytes promote the sedimentation of suspended solids by reducing the current velocities, impede erosion by stabilising soil surfaces.
 Macrophytes also provide spatial heterogeneity in otherwise unstructured water column.
 Habitat complexity provided by macrophytes tends to increase diversity and density of both fish and invertebrates.

 The additional site-specific macrophytes' value provides wildlife habitat and makes treatment systems of wastewater aesthetically satisfactory.